janogale/RESI/JS/Day9/Session1/challenge.md

 3. Get all the p as nodeList using **_document.querySelectorAll(tagname)_** and by their tag name
 4. Loop through the nodeList and get the text content of each paragraph
 5. Set a text content to paragraph the fourth paragraph,**_I am committed to Master JavaScript_**
-6. set the color of paragraph fourth to green
-7. Set id and class attribute for all the paragraphs using different attribute setting methods
+6. Set id and class attribute for all the paragraphs using different attribute setting methods
-8. change the background color of body to `#663399` color
+7. change the background color of body to `#663399` color

 ### Exercise:  2